This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 - Do nothing (and risk being made bankrupt)

-- Pay in accordance with the notice (usually within 21 days, or 6 months if you fall within the COVID-19 temporary reprieve that runs for 6 months from 25 March 2020)
+- Pay in full by the due date (usually within 21 days, or 6 months if issued within the COVID-19 temporary reprieve that ran from 25 March 2020 until 31 December 2020)

 - Negotiate with the creditor about repayments (and start paying if you haven’t already)